Hands with pain points affected by arthritis

 Is finger pain related to psoriatic arthritis?

-You would think that with seven years of battling the condition that I would know how impactful this community is, and I do.
+You would think that with seven years of this battle, I would know how impactful this community is, and I do.
 However, psoriatic arthritis is such a difficult disease that even the strongest of us have our down days.

 Although some of the aches I have are from getting older, it is hard to believe that my finger-popping is age-related.
 It is like my body is falling apart all at once.